plausible/website/_articles/how-to-offer-a-white-label-web-analytics-dashboard-powered-by-plausible.md

 ## What is Plausible Analytics?

-Plausible provides easy to use, intuitive, lightweight (< 1 KB) and privacy-first web analytics.
+Plausible provides easy to use, intuitive, lightweight and privacy-first web analytics.
 We don't collect personal data, we don't use cookies or other long-term identifiers.
 We exclusively use EU-owned infrastructure, ensuring visitor stats never leave the EU.

 Your customers get a simple yet powerful and fast-loading analytics dashboard featuring all the important metrics at a glance which allows them to focus on creating a better site.
 The dashboard is easy to use and understand with no training or prior experience required.